WhoBrokeTheBuild/WhoBrokeTheBuild.github.io/_posts/2020-05-05-building-a-game-engine.md

 ---
 layout: post
 title: Building a Game Engine
-excerpt: An introduction to building a Game Engine for fun and ~profit~ practice.
+excerpt: An introduction to building a Game Engine for fun and <del>profit</del> practice.
 date: 2020-05-05 22:00:00 -0400
 tags:
 - Game Engine